project-SIMPLE/simple.template.unity/README.md

 		- Game Manager: define all the aspects of the game
   	- Telelport Area: used only for FPS player to move using teleportation
     	- Debug Overlay: display all the information written in the model (using Debug.Log("message")).
+- Middleware Tester Scene: just use to test the connection to the middleware

 ### Quick Start

 1. Once the repository is cloned, import it as a Unity project. **Make sure to use the right Editor version (Unity Editor3.5f)**.